vanilophp/site-news/vanilo-41-released.md

 - Added the discountable shipping fee calculator;
 - Added support for configurable decimal separator used by the `format_price()` helper function

-> For the full list of changes, including BCs, see the [Vanilo 4.1 Changelog](https://github.com/vanilophp/framework/blob/4.1.0/Changelog.md#410)
+> For the full list of changes, see the [Vanilo 4.1 Changelog](https://github.com/vanilophp/framework/blob/4.1.0/Changelog.md#410)